SOUTHAMPTON TRAMS CELEBRATION

 It portrays a tramway that runs through the streets and then sets off through the countryside.
 This was very common in Europe, carrying both passengers and freight between communities.

-A layout depicting part of the Blackpool tramway.
+A layout depicting part of the Birmingham tramway.

 Tramway Museum Town – 4mm – Brian Robinson